 - Smaller than Kia Stinger cousin

 The 2019 Genesis G70 is a performance bargain that improves upon the dynamics of ts Kia Stinger cousin but lacks its space.

 The 2019 Genesis G70 luxury compact sedan pitches the nascent Hyundai brand into a turf war with cars like the 3-Series and C-Class.
 With the G70, Genesis isn’t just sending a message; it’s going straight into the boxing ring.

-The G70 raids the Kia Stinger’s closet for parts to tackle new rivals such as Mercedes-Benz, BMW, and Audi on their own turf.
+With the G70, Kia raids the Stinger’s closet for parts to tackle new rivals such as Mercedes-Benz, BMW, and Audi on their own turf.

-The Genesis stands in contrast to the Stinger, though, as a sedan instead of a hatchback.
+The Genesis G70 stands in contrast to the Stinger.
+It's a sedan instead of a hatchback.
 The G70 is also smaller, more luxurious inside, and tuned for sportier performance.
 We rate it a 6.2 out of 10.
 (Read more about how we rate cars.)

 Compared to the Stinger, the 2019 G70 is nearly three inches shorter between the wheels and nearly half a foot more compact, bumper to bumper.
 Compared to the Audi A4, BMW 3-Series, and Mercedes-Benz C-Class, the G70 is sized within two inches in most dimensions.